SamuelLangenfeld/sample_app/README.md

-This is the Rails Tutorial sample application by Michael Hartle.
+This is the finished Rails Tutorial sample application by Michael Hartle.
+I made a few changes.
+The most visible one is that the users are populated by random Harry Potter, Rick and Morty, and Friends characters who spout random quotes from their series.

-My sample app is hosted on [Heroku](https://langenfeld-sample-app.herokuapp.com/).
+My app is hosted on [Heroku](https://langenfeld-micropost-app.herokuapp.com/).

 <b>Implemented Functionality:</b>
 Modeled Users